Real Life Story

 “One of the department’s key objectives to achieve in our Disability Inclusion Action Plan (DIAP) was to implement a workplace adjustment process.
 We wanted to make sure when rolling this out we had a world class approach, so we worked in collaboration with Tiffany and Alex to help deliver a solution to meet employee needs in looking for any type of adjustment due to physical attributes, disability, injury or illness, including both temporary and permanent conditions.

 Collaboration was key for success.
-We consulted with the National Disability Recruitment Coordinator (NDRC), the DPIE disability community, our Harmony Council, People Partners and the Australian Network on Disability to make sure we had universal consultation,” said PJ.
+We consulted with the National Disability Recruitment Coordinator (NDRC), the DPIE disability community, our Harmony Council, People Partners and the Australian Disability Network to make sure we had universal consultation,” said PJ.

 “It is led by and focuses on the individual, with an automated online process that produces a workplace adjustment passport they can take anywhere within the organisation.
 This means they do not need to repeat the process of applying for their adjustments, they only need to do it once or when there are required updates.
 The person requiring the adjustment is in complete control of it and how it is managed throughout their employment,” Alex states.